fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 # Week 2

 ## Jun 10
-First things is our QUIZ
+First thing is our review QUIZ from week 1.

 ### Revolutionary Food
 - _HAE_, 33-55 (2: Food and the Founding).